itaden1/roninGame/README.md

 # RoninGame
-A html 5 canvas pltformer.
+A html 5 canvas platform game.

 ### To do
 * update sprites with animations